JoNyZeRa98/JoNyZeRa98/README.md

 </p>

-- 💻 I’m currently working as a freelance web/app full stack developer.
+- 💻 I’m currently working as a freelance lua fivem/redm and web app full stack developer.

 - 🌱 I’m always trying to learn new methods and functionalities to improve my code.